eostermueller/spring-boot-angular-maven/README.md

 # Getting Started
 Once you get the ```Completed initialization in N ms``` message, navigate to ```localhost:8090``` in your browser.
-Spring Security is enable by default, so every time you stat the app you'll be presented with this:
+Spring Security is enable by default, so every time you stat the app you'll be presented with screenshot below.
+The user is just "user" and the pw is in the stdout log.
+For mor details, check [here](https://www.websparrow.org/spring/spring-security-how-to-change-default-username-and-password) or [here](https://docs.spring.io/spring-boot/docs/2.0.0.RELEASE/reference/html/boot-features-security.html).

 ![Spring Security Logon](https://user-images.githubusercontent.com/175773/52928769-0bf67680-3307-11e9-86aa-9574700ddf3b.png)

-You can find the user/password at either [this](https://www.websparrow.org/spring/spring-security-how-to-change-default-username-and-password) [this](https://docs.spring.io/spring-boot/docs/2.0.0.RELEASE/reference/html/boot-features-security.html) or this link.

 Once you log in successfully, you'll see this: